Needless to say, how important water is to human life.

-- It requires very low maintenance.
+- It requires deficient maintenance.
 You only need to get the UV bulb changed annually.

 - It requires less electricity as compared to other purifiers.
 A UV bulb consumes the same power as consumed by a 40-watt bulb.

-- UV water purifier cannot remove dissolved solids and heavy metals from the water, which is done by an RO purifier.
-It is a major drawback of a UV purifier.
+- A UV water purifier cannot remove dissolved solids and heavy metals from the water, which is done by an RO purifier.
+It is a significant drawback of a UV purifier.

 Note: The bacteria and viruses hide behind the heavy metals and dissolved solids to escape from UV light.
 So, a UV purifier paired with an RO purifier is the safest choice.

 - Excessive heating forms scales on the UV bulbs.
 It blocks the UV light inside the purifier.
 In this case, you have to replace the bulb.

 A water purifier is the best way to ensure that you are drinking pure water.
 You can buy the best water purifier online that suits your needs.